-At this time Hearken is designed for enterprise-level newsrooms, organizations, and projects.
-We’ll be developing tools for individuals in the near future.
+At this time Hearken's technology is designed for newsrooms, organizations, and projects.
+We do offer membership for individuals (see our Services tab above).
 Sign up for our newsletter (at the bottom of this page) to stay in touch about future product developments!

 + I’m interested, but not quite ready.
 How do I stay in the loop?